Add value to your investment with these 4 low P/CF stocks

 A value score less than or equal to B: Our research shows that stocks with a style rating of A or B, when combined with a Zacks Rank #1 or 2, offer the best upside potential.

-Here are four of the eight stocks that meet the screening criteria:
+Here are four of the seven stocks that qualified for the screening.

-The Zacks Consensus Estimate for Sterling Infrastructure’s current fiscal year sales and EPS suggests year-over-year growth of 21.2% and 46.1%, respectively.
-Sterling Infrastructure has a value rating of A. Shares have jumped 30% in the past year.
+The Zacks Consensus Estimate for Park Hotels & Resorts’ current fiscal year sales and EPS suggests growth of 7.7% and 28.6%, respectively, from the prior period’s figure.
+PK has a value rating of A. The stock is up 24.2% over the past year.

 The Research Advisor is a great place to start.
 It is easy to use.
 Everything is in understandable language.
 And it’s very intuitive.
 Start your Research Wizard trial today.
 And the next time you read an economic report, open the research wizard, plug in your findings and see what gems come out.